Anthony Sabatini: Lake County Republican Party (2022–2024)

 In December 2022, Sabatini was elected chair of the Lake County Republican Party.

 In December 2024, Sabatini stepped down as county party chair and endorsed Carey Baker for the position, who was defeated by Taylor Yarkosky.
 In February 2025, Sabatini criticized Yarkosky's leadership and called for a new county party chair.

 In August 2025, Sabatini filed a lawsuit, on behalf of precinct committeewoman Autumn Jacunski, which alleged Jacunski was "physically battered" by county party vice chair Mike Trainor during an event attended by Lieutenant Governor Jay Collins, claiming her hand was intentionally slammed in a door.
 Shortly after, a three-minute video of the event was released showing Sabatini sent Jacunski into the building to inform attendees he was barred from entry, saying:

-Go in there and tell every single f—ing person that this meeting needs to end right now,...
+Go in there and tell every single fucking person that this meeting needs to end right now ...
 Do not let them call this meeting because these three people said they are going to arrest me and throw me in jail, a sitting County Commissioner, if I walk in the building.

 Later in the video, Jacunski approached the entrance and became "confrontational" with Trainor.
 When the door was shut, Trainor was not looking at the door; Jacunski appeared unhurt and walked away from the entrance.
 Police were called to investigate, but no arrests were made.
 In a statement to the press, State Attorney Bill Gladson responded to the event, saying: "prosecution is extremely unlikely" and "this whole situation could have been avoided if those involved would have just acted like adults instead of children.
 Everyone should be embarrassed.
 Lake County deserves better."